Vaibhav994/Gensyn/README.md

 ## Download Mobaxterm to connect with VPS and run node
 ### 1️⃣ Download MobaXterm Application
 * Open - [Download_Mobaxterm](https://mobaxterm.mobatek.net/download.html)
-* Download free portable edition of Mobaxterm and extract and install it.
+* Download free portable edition of Mobaxterm and extract and install it
 * Until it downloads, make a ssh key file using your local ubuntu

 ### 2️⃣ **SSH Key File**